asteyven/SET08103-base/labs/lab06/README.md

 1. **Add a new folder - `test` - to the `src` folder of the project**.
 2. **Add a new folder - `java` - to the `test` folder**.
 3. **Add a new file - `MyTest.java` - to the new `java` folder**.
+> Note that the only purpose of this file is to write our first test examples in.
+It will be deleted later, there is no need to add this to Git.
 4. **Add the following code to `MyTest.java`**:

 ```java